MinchinWeb/blog.minchin.ca/content/20120310-low-cost-index-investing.md

     Horizons S&P/TSX 60 Index ETF - MER of 0.07% - a "synthetic ETF,"
-    meaning they don't actually own all of the stocks, but that helps keep the MER low; this fund includes the 60 biggest (by capitalization) stocks on the TSX, represending 71% of the TSX by market capitalization; the fund doesn't typically pay much in dividends
+    meaning they don't actually own all of the stocks, but that helps keep the MER low; this fund includes the 60 biggest (by capitalization) stocks on the TSX, representing 71% of the TSX by market capitalization; the fund doesn't typically pay much in dividends
 -   [XMD](http://ca.ishares.com/product_info/fund/overview/XMD.htm) -